intel-analytics/ipex-llm/python/llm/example/CPU/QLoRA-FineTuning/alpaca-qlora/README.md

   1%|█                                                                                                                                                         | 8/1164 [xx:xx<xx:xx:xx, xx s/it]
 ```

+### Guide to finetuning QLoRA on one node with multiple sockets

 ### Guide to use different prompts or different datasets
 Now the prompter is for the datasets with `instruction` `input`(optional) and `output`.
 If you want to use different datasets,
 you can add template file xxx.json in templates.
 And then update utils.prompter.py's `generate_prompt` method and update `generate_and_tokenize_prompt` method to fix the dataset.